ReSyn: A Generalized Recursive Regular Expression Synthesis Framework: Related Work

 Existing regex synthesis approaches can be broadly categorized into monolithic example-based methods and compositional divide-and-conquer strategies.
 We position our framework within the latter, explicitly addressing the scalability and structural limitations inherent in the former.

-\paragraph{Example-Based and Neural Regex Synthesis} Traditional example-based synthesis treats the task as a monolithic problem, inferring a complete regex in a single step through exhaustive or evolutionary search~\cite{BartoliDDMS14,LeeSO16}.
-However, these methods struggle to scale with the combinatorial search space of complex patterns~\cite{OncinaG92,Gold78,LangPP98,BartoliDMT16}.
-Recent neural approaches formulate synthesis as a sequence-to-sequence (Seq2Seq) problem, often leveraging frameworks like the Rational Speech Act (RSA) to improve accuracy~\cite{VaduguruFP24}.
+\paragraph{Example-Based and Neural Regex Synthesis.} Traditional example-based synthesis treats the task monolithically, inferring a complete regex in a single step via exhaustive or evolutionary search~\cite{BartoliDDMS14,LeeSO16}.
+However, these methods struggle to scale with the combinatorial search space of complex patterns~\cite{OncinaG92,Gold78,LangPP98}.
+Recent neural approaches frame synthesis as a sequence-to-sequence (Seq2Seq) problem, often leveraging frameworks like the Rational Speech Act (RSA) to improve accuracy~\cite{VaduguruFP24}.
 Despite their inference speed, monolithic neural models face two critical hurdles.
-First, relying solely on sequential token generation makes it difficult to capture deep, nested structures.
-Second, they typically ignore the set-theoretic nature of input examples (which are permutation-invariant) by flattening them into a fixed sequence.
-This artificial linearity forces the model to learn spurious orderings rather than capturing the underlying shared structural patterns.
+First, relying solely on sequential token generation hinders capturing deep, nested structures.
+Second, they typically ignore the permutation-invariant nature of input examples by flattening them into fixed sequences.
+This artificial linearity forces the model to learn spurious orderings instead of underlying shared structural patterns.

-\paragraph{Divide-and-Conquer Synthesis} Alur et al.~\cite{AlurRU17} proposed synthesizing programs by hierarchically partitioning examples, where the induced decision structure mirrors the program's control flow.
+\paragraph{Divide-and-Conquer Synthesis.} Alur et al.~\cite{AlurRU17} proposed synthesizing programs by hierarchically partitioning examples, where the induced decision structure mirrors the program's control flow.
 Farzan et al.~\cite{FarzanN21CAV,FarzanN21PLDI} further demonstrated that decomposing synthesis tasks enables parallel solving, significantly reducing overall synthesis time.
 Similar principles appear in approaches that synthesize partial solutions over subsets of examples and compose them into a global solution~\cite{BarkePP20,ShrivastavaLT21}.

 This paradigm has also been adapted for regex synthesis.
 Raza et al.~\cite{raza2015compositional} decompose tasks using phrase-structure parsing of natural language descriptions, allowing sub-regexes to be synthesized independently.
 Chen et al.~\cite{chen2023data} leverage LLMs to generate initial regex sketches, refining them by aligning components with substrings of positive examples.
 While these approaches highlight the benefits of decomposition, they rely on auxiliary supervision—such as natural language descriptions or externally generated sketches—limiting their applicability in purely example-driven settings.